Macrame Classes in PJ and KL

 If you are looking for Macrame classes in PJ and KL, you should know there are not many of these classes available.

-We at Green Daun only sells the macrame materials, cords, rings and so on, but we do not conduct classes for Macrame.
+We at Green Daun only sells the macrame materials, cords, rings and so on, but we do not conduct classes or workshops for Macrame.

 For the millennials and younger generation, Macrame is not something new, as it has been around for centuries, dating back to the 13th century.

 It was also highly popular in the 60’s to the 80’s, and if you ask your parents about this, they would surely know about macrame.

 With the social media trend in the last five to ten years, macrame making is one of the niche hobbies and crafts that have surfaced here in Malaysia.

 Thanks to social platforms like Pinterest, Instagram, Facebook and Google, people are finding out more ways to get creative with their hands too.